AwaNoodle/buildingAppWithDocker/README.md

 EXPOSE 7788
 ```

-We now need to layout our application.
+We now need to create our application.
 If we look in the node:onbuild ([Dockerfile](https://github.com/nodejs/docker-node/blob/04df8682a438b0ced8f530ab562f5197595e0cbb/4.2/onbuild/Dockerfile)) we can see that it's expecting our application to have a **project.json** file next to the Dockerfile.
 This file, like a .csproj, lists information like version, name, dependencies, and scripts to execute.
-Thankfully, most of this is managed for us using Node Package Manager (NPM).
-On the VM:
+Thankfully, most of this is managed for us using Node Package Manager (NPM):

 ```bash
 > cd ~/project2